Precise probing of the inert Higgs-doublet model at the LHC: Conclusions

 After jet clustering and detector simulation, we compare distributions of various crucial kinematic observables at LO and NLO.
 Noted shifts in the shape of these distributions over the LO computation can significantly influence the construction of phenomenological analysis.
-We notice a substantial relative change in the number of survived singal events as an effect of the dynamic NLO K-factor.
-For example, this change is up to $46\%$ for the gauge mediated pair production of heavy scalars processes and up to $70\%$ for the scalar mediated $p p \rightarrow A A$ process.
-We also emphasis that gauge boson mediated decay products of hadronically decayed heavy scalars are highly collimated in this signal region and therefore large-radius fatjets come naturally in probing the hierarchical mass region.
+We notice a substantial relative change in the number of survived signal events as an effect of the differential NLO K-factor.
+For example, this change is up to $46\%$ for the gauge mediated pair production of heavy scalar processes.
+We also emphasize that gauge boson mediated decay products of hadronically decayed heavy scalars are highly collimated in this signal region and therefore large-radius fatjets come naturally in probing the hierarchical mass region.
 The internal structure and properties of the fatjet are key ingredients to know about their genesis.
-Fatjet originated from the QCD radiation of partons poses different characteristic compared to the fatjet generated from boosted vector boson.
+Fatjets originated from the QCD radiation of partons pose different characteristics compared to the fatjets generated from boosted vector boson.
 The jet substructure is a powerful tool to get control over the colossal SM background and identify the signal correctly.
 We find jet-substructure observables $M_{J_{0,1}}$ and $\tau_{21}(J_{0,1})$ are excellent discriminators in discriminating fatjets originated from the boosted vector boson and the QCD jets.
 We work with parton shower matched NLO QCD corrected signal and employ sophisticated multivariate analysis to distinguish the signal using these powerful jet-substructure variables.
 We discuss the set of nine variables that are used in the MVA analysis and their linear correlation coefficients are presented for the signal at a sample benchmark point and for the background.

 We observe that the discovery potential for different benchmark points nearly up to 350 GeV of heavy scalar mass in the hierarchical mass region has a statistical significance above $5\sigma$ at the HL-LHC.
 Hence this parameter space of the hierarchical mass spectrum which is well motivated having a dark matter candidate of mass $m_{\rm DM} \sim m_h/2$, would be quite interesting to look into.
 We also notice through this study that the heavy BSM scalar mass falling in the range of 250-550 GeV can be excluded with 1200 $fb^{-1}$ integrated luminosity at the 14 TeV LHC.